SiposCristina/Onlinegantt.com_automation_code/README.md

 Also, there were no differences between the two CSV and PNG files, but there are differences between the PDF files.
 This isn't due to a bug.
 Visually, the PDFs appear the same, but their binary data differs every time they are generated.
 Since these changes don't matter in terms of how the files look, a binary comparison doesn't provide meaningful insights.

-Below is the test result displayed in the terminal:
+Below are the test results displayed in the terminal:

 ![Image Alt](https://github.com/user-attachments/assets/2e5cf441-e20c-4273-9ccd-d888342deecb)